 So the other day, my mom was coming over, and honestly, I thought it looked sort of weird to have a bunch of leaves sitting in cups on my windowsill doing absolutely nothing, so I shoved them in my bedroom for a few days, figuring I’d toss them soon.

-BUT TODAY!
 Today, as I picked up those not-quite-plants to take them to their certain fate, I noticed something incredible–ROOTS!
 THEY HAVE ROOTS!
 After months of waiting and diligently watering and opening my blinds in the morning so they could soak up sunshine from my kitchen window while I was at work, I finally noticed some progress in my efforts!

 I think this is a lot like life.
 We go through seasons where we’re hoping, waiting, watering, putting our dreams where they can soak up sunshine, and we see nothing.
 No progress.
 We hold onto an intangible hope that one of these days, our dreams will sprout roots.